 One thing I've realised is that, even though a writer writes alone, there are a number of people who are involved.
 Friends and family are always part of the process with their encouragement and support.
 I had a lecturer, James George, who gave me lots of suggestions.
 I have a writing group who help me too.
 Scholastic, Wildling Books and Bateman Books helped me with editing and turning stories into books.
 Craig Phillips created perfect illustrations for the Tūī Street books, and Keely O'Shannessy worked wonders at making the cover of In Our Own Back Yard look like an anti-tour poster from 1981.
 It's definitely a team effort, as well as an individual one.

 When I write, I have my dog, Logan, lying by my feet.
 In winter, he lies on top of my feet and keeps them warm.
 He's much better than a pair of slippers!
-I live with my husband and son and daughter, who listen to my ideas for stories and give me feedback, which I mostly listen to!
+My husband and grown-up son and daughter often listen to my ideas for stories and give me feedback, which I mostly listen to!